-As a participant, you can expect the following activities over the course of the week: three seminars/discussions, three conducting labs (with piano/string quintet), two chamber orchestra rehearsals in preparation for a June 25, 2021 concert.
+As a participant, you can expect the following activities over the course of the week: three seminars/discussions, three conducting labs (with piano/string quintet), two chamber orchestra rehearsals in preparation for a public concert.
 You will also attend multiple rehearsals led by Marin Alsop with the NOI Philharmonic.

 - Conducting Academy fellowships will take place between June 20 and June 26, 2021.

 - Applications for the conducting fellowship have now closed.
 Look for 2022 applications in Fall 2021.

 - Up to 6 conducting fellows

 - Up to 20 auditing participants